OGcanviz/tutorial-introduction-to-NGINX/README.md

     KubeDNS is running at https://testkub-77a9ac84.hcp.eastus.azmk8s.io:443/api/v1/namespaces/kube-system/services/kube-dns:dns/proxy
     kubernetes-dashboard is running at https://testkub-77a9ac84.hcp.eastus.azmk8s.io:443/api/v1/namespaces/kube-system/services/kubernetes-dashboard/proxy

-If the URLs in the output point to localhost, please use ```kubectl config set-context``` command to change the context to the correct cluster.
+If the URLs in the output point to localhost, please use the ```kubectl config set-context``` command to change the context to the correct cluster.

 #### 7.1.6.
 Preparing an NGINX configuration file for use with Kubernetes